edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-26-machine-learning-pipelines-with-tidymodels-and-targets/index.md

 </div>

-Here's where we search through the hyperparameter space.
+Here's where I search through the hyperparameter space.
 With 5 folds and 18 combinations of hyperparameters to explore, R has to train and evaluate 90 models.
 In general, this sort of tuning takes a while.
 I could speed this up with parallel processing, but I'm not sure it's worth the hassle for such a small data set.

 <div class="highlight">